ksalazar3/ASHE/index.md

 # Methods
 ## Case selection and data analysis

-Case selection based on purposeful sampling to identify "information rich" cases
+Case selection based on purposeful sampling to identify "information rich" cases (Patton, 2002)
 - Metro areas with sufficient racial and socioeconomic diversity
 - Avoid major "school choice" cities (e.g., Denver, New Orleans, New York City)
 - Universities with greatest number of recruiting visits to metros selected